Glycemic Index of Pistachios

 What is the glycemic index of Pistachios?

-Pistachios has a glycemic index (GI) of 15, which is classified as low GI.
-As a low GI food, Pistachios provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Pistachios has a glycemic index of 15, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Pistachios?